zlatinb/mucats/README.md

 ./gradlew clean assemble
 ```
 2. Look in `build/libs` there should be a file `mucats-x.y.war`.
 Copy that to a folder somewhere.
-3. Copy `grails-app/conf/application.yml` to the same folder
-4. Edit the `application.yml` file and change `environments -> production -> dataSource -> dbCreate` to `update`

 You're ready to start your production deployment of MuCats!
 Type `java -jar mucats-x.y.war`.

-You can configure many things from `application.yml` like different database backend and so on.
+You can configure many things from a file called `application.yml` like different database backend and so on.
 Look around the internet for guides how to do that.
+To run MuCats with such custom configuration, copy `grails-app/conf/application.yml` to the same folder you copied the `war` file.

 ### Authentication